History of Prague: Renaissance

-The city flourished during the 14th century during the reign of Charles IV, of the Luxembourg dynasty.
+The city flourished during the 14th century during the reign of Charles IV of the Luxembourg dynasty.
 Charles was the eldest son of Czech Princess Elizabeth of Bohemia and John of Luxembourg.
-He was born in Prague in 14 of May 1316 and became King of Bohemia upon the death of his father in 1346.
-Due to Charles's efforts, the bishopric of Prague was raised to an archbishopric in 1344 and the first archbishop was Arnošt z Pardubic who was a close advisor to Charles.
-On April 7, 1348 he founded the first university in central, northern and eastern Europe, now called Charles University, the oldest Czech university.
-In the same year with inspiration of Paris he also founded New Town (Nové Město) with adjacent to the Old Town.
-Charles rebuilt Prague Castle and Vysehrad, and a new bridge was erected, now called the Charles Bridge.
-The construction of St. Vitus' Cathedral had also begun.
-Many new churches were founded.
-In 1355, Charles was crowned Emperor of the Holy Roman Empire in Rome.
-Prague became the capital of the Holy Roman Empire.
-Charles wanted Prague to become one of the most beautiful cities in the world and to make it a new center of art, science and prestige.
-He wanted Prague to be the dominant city of the whole empire, with Prague Castle as the dominant site in the city and the stately Gothic Cathedral to be more dominant than Prague Castle.
-Everything was built in a grandiose Gothic style and decorated with an independent art style, called the Bohemian school.
-During the reign of Emperor Charles IV, the Czech Lands were among the most powerful in Europe.
+He was born in Prague on 14 May 1316 and became King of Bohemia upon the death of his father in 1346.
+Due to Charles' efforts, the bishopric of Prague was raised to an archbishopric in 1344 and the first archbishop was Arnošt z Pardubic, a close advisor to Charles.
+On 7 April 1348 Charles IV founded the University of Prague, the first university in central, northern, and eastern Europe, now known as Charles University (Univerzita Karlova).
+In the same year, using the inspiration of Paris, he also founded the New Town (Nové Město) of Prague immediately adjacent to the Old Town.
+Charles rebuilt Prague Castle and Vyšehrad, and in 1357 a new bridge over the Vltava, now known as the Charles Bridge, was erected to replace the Judith Bridge which had collapsed in 1342.
+Construction of the St Vitus' Cathedral had also begun and many other new churches were founded.
+In 1355, Charles was crowned Emperor of the Holy Roman Empire and Prague became the capital of the empire.
+Charles wanted Prague to become one of the most beautiful cities in the world and to make it a new center of art, science, and prestige.
+He also wanted Prague to be the dominant city of the whole empire, with Prague Castle as the dominant site in the city and the stately Gothic cathedral to be even more dominant than the castle.
+Everything was built in a grandiose Gothic style and decorated in an independent art style, called the Bohemian school.
+During the reign of Emperor Charles IV, the Czech lands were among the most powerful in Europe.